-- 1. Specific Requirements for Proposed Projects Incorporating Residential level of affordability required by the Mayor's Executive Order on Inclusionary
+- 1. Specific Requirements for Proposed Projects Incorporating Residential

 Uses.
-Proposed Projects must create residential units within the Proposed and sizes shall be determined through the Large Project Review process. - 2.
+Proposed Projects shall create a number of affordable units within the Proposed Project's vicinity at least equal to the number required by the applicable Mayor's Executive Order on Inclusionary Development plus an additional two and a half (2.5%) percent of the Market Rate units to be created by the Proposed Project.
+The distribution of unit types and sizes shall be determined through the Large Project Review Process. - 2.
 Ground Floor Use.
 For every fifty thousand (50,000) gross square feet of ground floor leasable retail space, a Proposed Project must provide up to two thousand (2,000) gross square feet of leasable space for a small retail business.
 Fifty to seventy (50-70%) percent street retail frontage along Columbus Avenue, Dartmouth Street, and Clarendon Street is required.
 Where possible, retail frontage on Stuart Street is strongly encouraged. - 3.
 Floor Plates.
 For Proposed Projects above one hundred fifty-five (155) feet of street wall height, the maximum floor plate for commercial uses is thirty thousand (30,000) square feet and the average residential floor plate above two hundred (200) feet of street wall height is twelve thousand (12,000) square feet. - 4.
 Massing Setback.
 For portions of a Proposed Project that extend above one hundred fifty-five (155) feet of street wall height along Berkeley and Clarendon Streets, massing must be setback from the property line at least fifteen (15) feet.
 For portions of a Proposed Project that extend above one hundred fifty-five (155) feet of street wall height along Dartmouth Street, massing must be setback from the property line at least twenty-five (25) feet.
-Portions of any Proposed Project below one hundred and fifty-five (155) feet should acknowledge adjoining cornice lines and context. - 5.
-Sustainability.
+Portions of any Proposed Project below one hundred and fifty-five (155) feet should acknowledge adjoining cornice lines and context. - Sustainability.
 Proposed Projects shall incorporate advanced sustainability methods and/or accreditation that achieve certifiable status at LEED Gold level or net zero energy consumption or meets or exceeds comparable environmental standards in effect, as determined through Large Project Review. - 6.
 Public Realm Improvements.
 Proposed Projects shall comply with one of the following: - (a) Multi-Modal Access.
-Proposed Projects shall contribute to a
+Proposed Projects shall contribute to a Transportation Improvement Fund to allow for "Complete Streets" improvements, transit improvements, improved safety, connectivity and/or beautification of the public realm at locations other than in the abutting streets of the Proposed Project, but within the area in order to increase vitality and encourage pedestrian and bicycle travel in the immediate area.
+The specifics shall be determined in coordination with the Boston Redevelopment Authority and the Boston Transportation Department through Large Project Review and should be of a value equal to or greater than one half of one (0.50%) percent of the cost of building construction; or